-(PMTCT_EID Includes PMTCT_EID_POS) Percentage of infants born to HIV-positive women who had a virologic HIV test done within 12 months of birth
+(PMTCT_EID) Percentage of infants born to HIV-positive women who received a first virologic HIV test (sample collected) by 12 months of age

-Number of infants who had a virologic HIV test within 12 months of birth during the reporting period
+Number of infants who had a first virologic HIV test (sample collected) by 12 months of age during the reporting period

 How to review for data quality:

-Calculated indicator in DATIM, sum of: 1) Newly Tested Positive, 2) Known Positive at entry (see PMTCT_STAT, Disaggregate Group Positivity Status for more details)
+Calculated indicator, sum of: PMTCT_STAT POS: 1) Newly Tested Positive, 2) Known Positive at entry (see PMTCT_STAT reference sheet for more details) and HTS_TST_POS: Post ANC1: Pregnancy/L&D/BF modality (see HTS_TST reference sheet for more details)